8th Parliament of Sri Lanka: Black July and the Onset of the Civil War (1983)

 In July 1983, Sri Lanka witnessed one of the darkest chapters in its post-independence history.
 Following the killing of 13 Sri Lankan soldiers by the Liberation Tigers of Tamil Eelam (LTTE) in Jaffna, anti-Tamil riots broke out across the country—most violently in Colombo.
-What began as spontaneous outrage quickly escalated into coordinated attacks against Tamil civilians, resulting in the deaths of between 400 to 3,000 Tamils, thousands injured, and over 100,000 displaced.
+What began as spontaneous outrage quickly escalated into coordinated attacks against Tamil civilians, resulting in the deaths of between 400 and 3,000 Tamils, thousands injured, and over 100,000 displaced.
 Tamil homes, businesses, and institutions were looted and burned with little to no intervention from state authorities.
 The violence—later known as Black July—shattered national unity and is widely recognized as the spark that ignited the Sri Lankan civil war.

 The Sixth Amendment and TULF Boycott

 In response to rising separatist sentiment and the violence that followed, the government introduced the Sixth Amendment to the Constitution in August 1983, which prohibited any person or political party from supporting or advocating for a separate state.
 This directly targeted Tamil political representation, particularly the Tamil United Liberation Front (TULF) which were the official opposition led by A. Amirthalingam, which had earlier called for a separate Tamil state.
 Under the pressure of the new amendment and threats from Tamil militant groups, the TULF Members of Parliament began boycotting Parliament.
 After three months of continuous absence, those 18 MPs were legally expelled, effectively removing the only moderate Tamil voice from the national legislature and deepening ethnic polarization.
 By-elections or replacements for these seats were never held, keeping them vacant until the Parliament's dissolution in 1988.